joelberkeley/spidr/pjrt-plugins/xla-cuda/README.md

 This plugin requires Linux, a CUDA-enabled GPU, and a number of Nvidia packages.

 First, install Nvidia GPU drivers.
-The remaining packages can be installed in two different ways: with Docker, which is reliable but cumbersome; or without Docker, where installing Nvidia packages can prove very tricky indeed.
+The remaining packages can be installed in two different ways: with Docker, which is reliable but cumbersome; or without Docker, where installing Nvidia packages can prove tricky indeed.
 We recommend using Docker.

 ### Install with Docker

 To install with Nvidia Docker, first install [Docker](https://www.docker.com/), then the [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit).
-Next, run your Nvidia TensorRT Docker container with e.g.
+Next, run the Nvidia TensorRT Docker container with e.g.
 ```
 docker run -it                          \
     --gpus all                          \